kalekundert/autoclasstoc/docs/advanced_usage.rst

 sections specific to the idioms of that project.
 Fortunately, this is easy to configure.
 The basic steps are:

-1. Define new `autoclasstoc.Section` subclasses.
+1. Define new :class:`autoclasstoc.Section` subclasses.
 2. Reference the subclasses either in ``conf.py`` or in the documentation itself.